IPGP/deformation-lib/nikkhoo/README.md

 	>> mex pcdmv.c

+Then the function is used normally as a normal .m function (MEX functions have the priority on .m functions if they have the same name).

 ### pcdmdesc.m
 A small script to transform source shape parameters *A* and *B* to a human-readable string.
 It uses a default 10% tolerancy.
 Examples: